thiagola92/la-stopwatch/README.md

 ```

 ## decorator
-`Stopwatch` accepts a callback as argument which will be called on exit of decoratored functions receving the duration.
+`Stopwatch` accepts a callback as argument which will be called on exiting decoratored functions.

 ```python
 from time import sleep